We are accepting new cases

 01.01.23

-The Judicial Panel on Multidistrict Litigation (JPML) held a hearing to determine if the lawsuits will consolidate.
+The Judicial Panel on Multidistrict Litigation (JPML) held a hearing to determine if the lawsuits would be consolidated.
 The defendants opposed the consolidation.
 But plaintiffs were optimistic the hearing would have a favorable outcome.
 The Panel made no formal decision.

 12.01.22